The Uniqueness of Cheri’s Auditory-Visual Focused Approach

 The Uniqueness of Cheri’s Work

-Cheri has worked tirelessly to develop educational and advocacy resources for parents, clients, and professionals.
-She strives to teach others to recognize behaviors associated with both visual and auditory processing difficulties with the goal of improving self-acceptance and starting intervention.
+Cheri works tirelessly to develop educational and advocacy resources for parents, clients, and professionals.
+She strives to teach others to recognize behaviors associated with both visual and auditory processing difficulties.
+As children and teens begin to understand the why behind their difficulties, Cheri sees improved self-acceptance and increased positive interactions between loved ones.
 Testimonials and stories woven into video presentations provide a glimpse of the life-changing effects of Cheri’s work with clients of all ages.

 Moore Auditory-Visual Questionnaires